Simon Case: Career

-Head of the Home Civil Service and Cabinet Secretary
+Head of the Civil Service and Cabinet Secretary

-In August 2020 Case was chosen by Prime Minister Boris Johnson as Cabinet Secretary and Head of the Home Civil Service, succeeding Mark Sedwill on 9 September 2020, the youngest Cabinet Secretary to date.
+In August 2020 Case was chosen by Prime Minister Boris Johnson as Cabinet Secretary and Head of the Civil Service, succeeding Mark Sedwill on 9 September 2020, the youngest Cabinet Secretary to date.

 In April 2021, in light of the Greensill scandal, Case ordered all civil servants to declare paid roles or outside interests that "might conflict" with Civil Service rules after it emerged that a senior official had joined a firm while still a civil servant.

 On 15 June 2021, Case and Prime Minister Johnson jointly signed a Declaration on Government Reform intended to improve the way government operates in the UK.

 In December 2021, the Prime Minister appointed Case to lead an inquiry into the Westminster Christmas parties controversy, where government departments had been alleged to have carried out social gatherings in late 2020 in contravention of COVID-19 regulations.
 Just over a week later, on 17 December 2021, it was announced that he was to recuse himself from the inquiry because of reports that a party had been held in his private office.
 The next day, on 18 December 2021, Case officially resigned from the inquiry position.
 His role in the inquiry was taken over by the civil servant Sue Gray.

-In a letter to civil servants in May 2022, Case said that up to 91,000 civil servants would lose their jobs to return it to 2016 levels, which would be the biggest decrease in staff since World War Two.
+In a letter to civil servants in May 2022, Case said that up to 91,000 civil servants would lose their jobs to return it to 2016 levels, which would be the biggest decrease in staff since the Second World War.
 Case said civil service staffing had grown "substantially" since 2016, partly because of the pandemic.
 "We must consider how we can streamline our workforce and equip ourselves with the skills we need to be an even more effective, lean and innovative service that continues to deliver for the people we serve," he wrote.

 On 8 September 2022, Case informed then-Prime Minister Liz Truss that Queen Elizabeth II had died.

-On 13 September 2022, Case was sworn-in as a member of the Privy Council.
+On 13 September 2022, Case was appointed a member of the Privy Council of King Charles III.

+On 24 July 2024, it was reported Case was advised by his medical team to stand down in 2025 due to deteriorating health conditions; Case is suffering from a neurological condition which means he is unable to walk without a stick.

+In September 2024 he was under pressure to bring forward his departure date, amid anger over a series of damaging leaks and briefings.

-Westminster COVID-19 pandemic controversies
+COVID-19 pandemic controversies

 Gatherings

 Case was the highest ranking public official to be implicated in the 'partygate' scandal; however, he stated he would not resign.
 Junior colleagues were reportedly furious that Case did not have to pay a penalty for the parties, despite having to recuse himself from investigating them.

+In evidence from the Commons privileges committee, which found that the former prime minister deliberately misled MPs over lockdown gatherings, Case denied giving Boris Johnson any reassurances that Covid rules and guidance were followed at all times.